 ILUNO Intensive English

-New Intensive English (ILUNO) students collaborate with program instructors to evaluate their English ability and select language classes at one of five levels – beginning to advanced.
+New Intensive English (ILUNO) students collaborate with program instructors to evaluate their English ability and select language classes at one of seven levels – beginning to advanced.

-Experienced instructors teach reading and vocabulary, grammar and writing, listening, pronunciation, TOEFL preparation, and critical-thinking skills.
+ILUNO Intensive English is one of the oldest and most highly regarding English as a Second language programs in the region.
+Experienced instructors teach reading and vocabulary, grammar and writing, listening, pronunciation, university exam preparation (including TOEFL, IELTS, and GRE), and critical-thinking skills.
 Instructors are available daily to meet with students to discuss their class work, language skills, and future academic plans.

 Learn more about the admissions process for ILUNO at How to Apply.

-Many ILUNO students, while lacking English proficiency, are otherwise qualified for undergraduate or graduate coursework.
-These students may receive Conditional Admission into academic programs at UNO.
-They know in advance that they can begin studies in a degree program immediately after completing ILUNO.
+Students who meet all UNO undergraduate admission requirements except language proficiency may receive Conditional Admission into academic programs at UNO.
+They know in advance that they can begin studies in a degree program as soon as they have met the English proficiency requirement and submitted updated financial documentation.

 Serving the Community